khatri-manit/khatri-manit.github.io/LabGuide200.md

 Before starting this instruction, you should:
 -	Have successfully completed LabGuide100.

-## Data Analysis in ADWC
+### **STEP 1**: Data Analysis in ADWC

-1. Log in to your Oracle Machine Learning account with the link obtained in LabGuide100.
+- Log in to your Oracle Machine Learning account with the link obtained in LabGuide100.

 ![](./images/login.png)